 All over the U.S., libraries are utilizing their space and facilities to serve the businesses of their communities.
-Here are some types of the resources you may find at your public libary today…or soon.
+Here are some types of resources you may find at your public library today.

 Public libraries provide facilities and resources that can help you grow your business